chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 ![High Availability Architecture](/images/automate/ha_architecture.png)

-All application service, secret, recovery, data are stored in the PostgreSQL.
-Compliance and client run data that are generated on time to time basis and requiring data to be accessible in real-time are stored in Elastic search.
-Load balancer distributes to each of the automate components.
+All application service, secret, recovery, data are stored in the Postgress.
+Compliance and client-run data that are generated on a time to time basis and requiring data to be accessible in real-time are stored in Elastic search.
+The Load balancer distributes to each of the automate components.

 **Journalbeat** and **Metricbeat** are common for all database instances. **Journalbeat** installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch. **Metricbeat** installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.